robot5000-design/ms1-band-website/README.md

 Any issues have been cataloged in the Issues section on Github and closed when a sufficient solution was reached.

+Further testing of links and responsiveness can be found in the [test document](./documentation/test.md).

 All HTML and CSS files have been passed through the w3c validation service here https://validator.w3.org/